drforr/Perl-Mogrify/README.md

 reports only the most severe violations, and so on down to a `brutal` criticism which reports even the most minor violations.

-`set_themes` sets the theme for the Enforcer and overrides its default theme.
+`set_themes` sets the theme for the Transformer and overrides its default theme.
 The argument is a string of one or more whitespace-delimited alphanumeric words.
 Themes are case-insensitive.
 See ["POLICY THEMES"](#policy-themes) for more information.

-`add_themes` appends to the default themes for this Enforcer.
+`add_themes` appends to the default themes for this Transformer.
 The argument is a string of one or more whitespace-delimited words.
 Themes are case- insensitive.
 See ["POLICY THEMES"](#policy-themes) for more information.

-`maximum_violations_per_document` limits the number of Violations the Enforcer will return for a given document.
+`maximum_violations_per_document` limits the number of Violations the Transformer will return for a given document.
 Some Policies have a default limit; see the documentation for the individual Policies to see whether there is one.
-To force a Enforcer to not have a limit, specify "no\_limit" or the empty string for the value of this parameter.
+To force a Transformer to not have a limit, specify "no\_limit" or the empty string for the value of this parameter.

-The remaining key-value pairs are configuration parameters that will be passed into the constructor for that Enforcer.
-The constructors for most Enforcer objects do not support arguments, and those that do should have reasonable defaults.
-See the documentation on the appropriate Enforcer module for more details.
+The remaining key-value pairs are configuration parameters that will be passed into the constructor for that Transformer.
+The constructors for most Transformer objects do not support arguments, and those that do should have reasonable defaults.
+See the documentation on the appropriate Transformer module for more details.

-Instead of redefining the severity for a given Enforcer, you can completely disable a Enforcer by prepending a '-' to the name of the module in your configuration file.
-In this manner, the Enforcer will never be loaded, regardless of the `-severity` given to the Perl::Mogrify constructor.
+Instead of redefining the severity for a given Transformer, you can completely disable a Transformer by prepending a '-' to the name of the module in your configuration file.
+In this manner, the Transformer will never be loaded, regardless of the `-severity` given to the Perl::Mogrify constructor.

 A simple configuration might look like this: